Jeff Crank

-Jeffrey George Crank (born January 28, 1967) is an American politician and radio show host currently serving as the U.S. representative for Colorado's 5th congressional district since 2025.
+Jeffrey George Crank (born January 28, 1967) is an American politician and radio show host who has served as the U.S. representative for Colorado's 5th congressional district since 2025.

 Early life, education, and career

 Crank speaks at an anti-tax rally outside the Colorado Senate in 2011.

-Crank was born in Pueblo, Colorado in 1967 and earned a Bachelor of Arts in political science from Colorado State University.
+Crank was born in Pueblo, Colorado, in 1967 and earned a Bachelor of Arts in political science from Colorado State University.
 He hosted a talk radio show on KVOR-AM.
-From 1991 to 1998, he worked as a congressional staffer for Representative Joel Hefley, being a Legislative Assistant until being promoted as administrative director in April 1995.
-After working for Congressman Hefley, he became Vice President of the Colorado Springs Chamber of Commerce in May 1998 and was later promoted to Senior Vice President in October 2001.
+From 1991 to 1998, he worked as a congressional staffer for Representative Joel Hefley, being a legislative assistant until being promoted as administrative director in April 1995.
+After working for Hefley, he became vice president of the Colorado Springs Chamber of Commerce in May 1998 and was later promoted to senior vice president in October 2001.
 He left the Greater Colorado Springs Chamber of Commerce in February 2006.

-Crank was elected as Chairman of the 5th Congressional District Republican Central Committee in 2001 and 2003.
+Crank was elected as chairman of the 5th Congressional District Republican Central Committee in 2001 and 2003.
 In 2003, he was appointed to the Colorado Emergency Planning Commission by Governor of Colorado Bill Owens for a two-year term and also served on the El Paso County Citizens Corps Council in 2004.
 He was the El Paso county co-chair for President George W. Bush's re-election campaign in 2004.
 Crank was later elected in 2004 to serve on the Colorado State Republican Central Committee as a bonus member.

-Crank served as the Colorado State Director for Americans for Prosperity from May 2009 to August 2013.
+Crank served as the Colorado state director for Americans for Prosperity from May 2009 to August 2013.
 He resigned from the position to form a political consulting company, Aegis Strategic.